 On 5 June 2018, in a joint press release with MOT, SDC, and STE, a three-month operational trial was announced for 2019, with commuters being able to hail the autonomous buses via their smartphones or at designated kiosks set up along the 5 km route on Sentosa Island.
 The 5 km route is believed to the be Sentosa Beach Tram route, plying from Beach Station to Siloso Point, Palawan Beach, and Tanjong Beach.

 The trial was mentioned back in April 2017, as part of a partnership between Ministry of Transport and Sentosa Development Corporation for a two-year trial involving MODVs.
 Routes identified back then for the autonomous vehicles were between Tanjong Beach – Siloso Point, Palawan East – Siloso Point & Sentosa Golf Club – Imbiah Lookout.

 From 5 June 2018, the autonomous shuttles were tested along a 1 km stretch of service road at Tanjong Beach to iron out their operational systems and safety protocols.
-The testing would be progressively extended to a 2km route linking Palawan and Siloso beaches by the end of 2018.
-During the testing phase, the autonomous vehicles will not ferry commuters.
+The testing was progressively extended to a 2km route linking Palawan and Siloso beaches by the end of 2018.
+During the testing phase, the autonomous vehicles did not ferry commuters.

-As part of the trial, ST Kinetics developed a platform agnostic fleet management system which will analyse passenger demand planning and optimise route management in ride sharing services.
+As part of the trial, ST Engineering Land Systems (formerly known as ST Kinetics) developed a platform agnostic fleet management system which will analyse passenger demand planning and optimise route management in ride sharing services.